Medicine at UCLAN Medical School & Interview Questions 2023

-UCLAN University Medicine Entry Requirements
+UCLAN University of Lancaster Medicine Entry Requirements

 If you are a UK applicant and do not have GCSE English Language grade B at point of application UCLan will offer an in-house English test in order for you to meet the requirements prior to interview.

 UK applicants must live in the North West of England, eligible counties include; Lancashire, Cumbria, Cheshire, Merseyside and Greater Manchester.

 UK care leavers who are applying for 2023 entry must have lived in the North West for at least 5 years and moved out of the area no more than two years prior to enrolment

 UCAS 2022 entry: AAB at A2 at least two science subjects including Chemistry

 Higher level 36 points overall (to include Chemistry, an additional science subject and one other subject at Higher Level [HL]) and 3 at Standard level, at a minimum of 5 points each.

 The UCAT will be used for the first time at UCLAN for 2023/2024 entry [NEW]

 As this has not been used before for selection, there is no UCAT Cut Off Score for the UCAT at UCLAN Medical School.